-Throughout the Covid-19 pandemic, neighbors around the world have continued to turn to Nextdoor to receive trusted information, give and get help, and build real-world connections with those nearby — neighbors, businesses, and public services.
-Here, you’ll find timely updates on our product and policy initiatives to help keep neighbors safe and healthy.
+Throughout the COVID-19 pandemic, neighbors around the world have continued to turn to Nextdoor to receive trusted information, give and get help, and build real-world connections with those nearby — neighbors, businesses, and public services.
+Below, you’ll find timely updates on our product and policy initiatives to help keep neighbors safe and healthy.

 Table of contents:

 - June 6, 2021

 - January 22, 2021